RianNegreiros/DotNetChatBot/README.md

 # Article Reference

-This application is part of the blog post titled "[Building a Chatbot with ASP.NET Core 8 and PaLM 2 API](https://www.riannegreiros.dev/posts/building-a-chatbot-with-aspnet-core-8-and-palm-2-api)".
+This application is part of the blog post titled "[Creating a Chatbot with ASP.NET Core, Next.js and PaLM API](https://riannegreiros.dev/post/creating-a-chatbot-with-asp-net-core-next-js-and-palm-api)".
 Feel free to read the article for a more detailed explanation of the application.

 ## Getting Started